AdobeDocs/marketo.en/help/marketo/product-docs/mobile-marketing/in-app-messages/creating-in-app-messages/create-in-app-message-text.md

 Click the text area to work on your text style and content.

+>[!CAUTION]
+>
+>We recommend not using emojis in your text as they are not fully supported at this time.

 1. Click the Main Text to edit inline.

    ![](assets/image2016-5-6-9-3a56-3a56.png)